albertove/energyPP/README.md

 2. Access the dashboard through your web browser (typically at http://localhost:8501)

-3. Login credentials:
+3. Login with your credentials
-   - Username: admin
-   - Password: admin123

 4. Use the sidebar to:
    - Upload new data files